kako-nawao/scrutineer/README.md

 Remote ElasticSearch Hosts
 ==========================
-If you're connecting to a remote host, you need to specify the host name:
+If you're connecting to a remote host, you need to specify the host name instead of the cluster name:

     --hostName=my.elastic.search.net